 Cursor 1 has solid cross-hairs and overlays the intersection of two signal lines.
 Cursor 2 has dashed cross-hairs and overlays a signal-free region.
 The Cursor Measurements pane shows the coordinates of the cursors in time and range (labelled X) and the intensities at these positions.
 Cursor 1 is located at a range of 2775 meters and a time of 3.6 seconds.
 The signal intensity at this point is 1.989e-6 watts.
 Cursor 2 is located at a range of 3725 meters and a time of 2.9 seconds.
 The signal intensity at this point is 3.327e-7 watts.
 You can move the cursors to any positions of interest and obtain the intensity values.

-phased.IntensityScope System object? to display the detection output of a complete radar system simulation.
+phased.IntensityScope System Object (TM) to display the detection output of a radar system simulation.
 The radar scenario contains a stationary single-element monostatic radar and three moving targets.

 Set Radar Operating Parameters

-Set the probability of detection, probability of false alarm, maximum range, range resolution, operating frequency, transmitter gain, and target radar cross-section.
+Set the maximum range, peak power range resolution, operating frequency, transmitter gain, and target radar cross-section.

 Choose the signal propagation speed to be the speed of light, and compute the signal wavelength corresponding to the operating frequency.